complexrehabsystems/ShoppingCartJs_Interview/README.md

 * verify that all tests pass
 * zip up your solution
   * IMPORTANT: please rename the extension from zip to anything else before submitting
-* submit your solution to dpackard@kimobility.com
+* submit your solution to dpackard@kimobility.com CC cbudd@kimobility.com

 ---